PFGimenez/poirot/README.md

 ## Injection in black-box systems

+The script `poirot.sh` allows you to use Poirot without making your own program.
+You can run `./poirot.sh -help` to get the list of parameters on how to use it.
 The workflow of injection searching in black-box systems is described in the following figure:

 ![poirot.sh workflow](https://raw.githubusercontent.com/PFGimenez/poirot/master/resources/poirot_workflow.png)

-The script `poirot.sh` allows you to use Poirot without making your own program.
-You can run `./poirot.sh -help` to get the list of parameters on how to use it.
+The following examples use the prefix/suffix oracle generator described in a later section.

 Here is an example that uses the simple grammar `msg_exec`.
-This example uses the prefix/suffix oracle generator (explained in a later section), so first create the lexer and parser by executing `make msg_execLexer.py` from the `antlr4-utils` directory.
-Then run:
+Run:

-    ./poirot.sh -grammar bnf_grammars/msg_exec.bnf -goal "Exe" -start "'value'" -oracle "oracles/prefix-suffix.py msg_exec axiom 'msg key = ' ' & key = value'"
+    ./poirot.sh -grammar bnf_grammars/toy/msg_exec.bnf -goal "Exe" -start "'value'" -oracle "oracles/prefix-suffix.py msg_exec axiom 'msg key = ' ' & key = value'"

 It will generates the injection `value ; exec cmd ; msg key = value`.

 You can experiment with the more complex grammar `parenthesis` as well.
-Create its lexer and parser and then run:
+Run:

-    ./poirot.sh -grammar bnf_grammars/parenthesis.bnf -goal "'b'" -start "'a'" -oracle "oracles/prefix-suffix.py parenthesis axiom '([[([' '])]])'"
+    ./poirot.sh -grammar bnf_grammars/toy/parenthesis.bnf -goal "'b'" -start "'a'" -oracle "oracles/prefix-suffix.py parenthesis axiom '([[([' '])]])'"

 It will generate the injection `a])]])b([[([a`.